the-florist/wordle/docs/README.md

 ## The "best word" function ##

 The "best word" function, found in functions.cpp, is used throughout the program to rank words from an array of strings.

-This function takes the list of all possible words and decides which one is the best word to start the game off with.
-To do this, it counts how many times each letter of the alphabet shows up in each position of the word, and divides by the total number of words, giving a rough "likelyhood" of each letter showing up in each location.
+The function adds up the number of times each letter in the alphabet shows up in each position (1-5) for a given word, then divides this number (calculated for each position) by the total number of words.
+This gives a sort of "probability measure" for how likely a given letter is likely to appear in a given position in the word.
+The program then determines a given word's "score" by adding up the probability values for each letter in the word, for that position.

-The program then takes each word and adds up this probability value for each letter which appears in the word.
-This total score is then used to rank words for their "generality", i.e. the likelyhood that the letters appearing in the word will appear in that place in a randomly generated word.
-This word is then given as the best option to start with.
+The word with the highest score is said to be in some sense the "best" word of the array.

-IMPORTANT: This function ranks words based on how common their individual letters are, *not* how common the word itself is.
+Note, however, that this function ranks words based on how common their individual letters are, *not* how common the word itself is.
 I don't currently have the data to add this feature but I suspect it would improve the accuracy of the ranking algorithm significantly.
+In addition, this algorithm values accuracy over diversity i.e. it does not select for words that have unique letters, which may give the user more information from which to make future guesses.

 ## Debugging functionality ##

+I have added many of the most common features I used to debug this program in as options during writing and debugging.
+To turn on all of the debugging options, set the *debug* global flag in header.cpp to 1.
+This will, for instance, print the complement for each round to the terminal, and allow the programmer to specify their own hidden word (which I found particularly useful while learning how to calculate *position*, *in_word*, etc.).
+Turning on the debug flag will also generate a text file at the end of the run, stored in the tools/ directory, which will contain all of the information gathered by the program during every run.
+There also exists a separate flag which can control whether the main, interactive bulk of the program is run -- so for instance, if you would like to run a specific function but skip the intro messages, etc., then you can alter lines 18-32 in wordle.cpp to turn off the *run_main* flag.

 ## Structure of testing protocol ##

 ## Docker use and contents ##
 ### OS requirements ###

 ## Future improvements and known bugs ##

+Known bugs:
+1. Round count
+2. Printing of debug info
+3. Repeating best words at end of round

 ## Notes to self ##
 Remaining tasks: